 The list of ProCert accepting jurisdictions now consists of 32 jurisdictions.
 These jurisdictions include: Alaska, Arizona, Arkansas, California, Colorado, Delaware, District of Columbia, and Georgia.
 Hawaii, Idaho, Illinois, Indiana, Kansas, Kentucky, Michigan, Minnesota, and Mississippi.

-Also included are: Missouri, Montana, Nebraska, North Carolina, North Dakota, Oregon, Pennsylvania, and Puerto Rico.
-Finally, the jurisdictions of South Carolina, Tennessee, Utah, Vermont, Virginia, Wisconsin, and Wyoming are also included on the list.
+Also included are: Missouri, Montana, Nebraska, North Carolina, North Dakota, Oregon, Pennsylvania, Puerto Rico, and Rhode island.
+Finally, the jurisdictions of South Carolina, South Dakota, Tennessee, Utah, Vermont, Virginia, Wisconsin, and Wyoming are also included on the list.

 Several other jurisdiction boards are updating rules/regulations or policies to reflect the acceptance or recognition of ProCert.
 Therefore, we will frequently identify CE providers in our Comprehensive Provider Directory Provider Directory who have received ProCert Approval for their educational offerings.

 The FSBPT Mission is to protect the public by providing service and leadership that promote safe/competent physical therapy practice.
 The FSBPT Vision is to achieve a high level of public protection through a strong foundation of laws/regulatory standards.
 FSBPT uses effective tools and systems to assess entry-level and continuing competence. it also fosters public and professional awareness of resources for public protection.
 FSBPT’s areas of focus guides it in the planning and budgeting process by keeping it focused on what is essential to forwarding the mission of the Federation.
 The areas of Focus were developed over time through membership surveys, two FSBPT summits, strategic planning sessions of the board of directors and additional feedback from committees and staff.
 The six areas of focus are listed below.